Article

 Simplify global entity management with Deel Entity Management and Maintenance

 Once your entity is up and running, Deel helps you manage it with full visibility and control.
-Through one secure system of record, you can store filings, track deadlines, and stay compliant across all jurisdictions.
+Through one secure system of record, store filings, track deadlines, and stay compliant across all jurisdictions.

 When selecting a partner for restructuring or setting up foreign entities, it's essential they have local affiliates with solid tax expertise or strong internal tax competence.
 Deel offers both.

-Sarah Padurska,
+—Sarah Padurska,

 Regional Business Transformation & People Operations Partner, Climate-KIC